The Last Dance (2024 film): Domestic

 The Last Dance grossed more than HK$5.2 million by 4 pm (HKT) of the opening day, surpassing Twilight of the Warriors: Walled In (2024) to achieve the highest opening day gross for 2024 Hong Kong films.
 The total box office for the opening day concluded at approximately HK$7.47 million, outdoing the record of HK$5.45 million set by Cold War 2 (2016) and making it the highest opening day gross in the history of Hong Kong cinema.
 On the early morning of the second day of release, the box office reached HK$10 million, surpassing A Guilty Conscience (2023) which also starred Dayo Wong, and making it the fastest film to reach the 10 million mark in history.
 The film raked in HK$20 million on its third day of release, and climbed to HK$30 million by the fifth day.
 The film concluded the first week with HK$50 million, and generated HK$9.18 million in revenue on the eighth day after release, which became the highest single-day gross for a Hong Kong film.

 The box office continued to surge, reaching HK$60 million by the tenth day, and rising to HK$80 million by the end of the second week.
 It surpassed the HK$100 million mark on the twentieth day after release, becoming the third Hong Kong film to achieve a domestic gross of over 100 million and the fastest film to reach this milestone.
 On 2 December 2024, the film reached HK$112 million during its fourth week of release, surpassing Twilight of the Warriors: Walled In to become the second highest-grossing domestic film.
 It accumulated a total gross of HK$122 million on 7 December, outdoing A Guilty Conscience to become the highest-grossing domestic film of all time in Hong Kong.
 The film grossed HK$130 million by 11 December after about a month of release, and concluded 2024 with a gross of over HK$152 million.

 Mainland Chinese

 In mainland China, due to positive reviews prior to its release, over 100,000 early screenings were arranged nationwide.
-The film debuted with a gross of RMB$40 million within the first two hours on opening day and reached RMB$50 million by the afternoon, far exceeding the earnings of two concurrent Hollywood blockbusters Kraven the Hunter and The Lord of the Rings: The War of the Rohirrim.
 It had grossed RMB$70 million by the third day of its release, and reached RMB$90 million on the sixth day.